RootlessAgrarian/mappingguide/docs/index.md

 By SecretImbecile (Jack Kelly), forked and extended by RootlessAgrarian (De Clarke)

-This guide hopes to become a comprehensive and openly editable collection of resources for the SCS game engine editor, used by _Euro Truck Simulator 2_ and _American Truck Simulator_.
+This guide hopes to become a comprehensive and openly editable collection of resources for the SCS game engine map editor, used by _Euro Truck Simulator 2_ and _American Truck Simulator_.
 It is very much WIP and changing daily/weekly, sometimes hourly.
 Expect to see a lot of stubs and incomplete stuff.
 The "Fundamentals" section is almost complete as of Jan 2018.
+Some very basic non-map modding is also discussed, since map modders may also want to introduce custom models.
+Truck skinning is not covered.

 For further reference see
 * [The official SCS Modding Wiki](http://modding.scssoft.com/wiki/Documentation)